School Contact for all enquiries: Assistant Headteacher and SENCO, Tracey Tee, email@example.com

 Any child may, from time to time, require additional support at school to achieve their potential.
-For some children with complex learning needs this support may be ongoing; whilst a targeted short intervention may address a learning gap for other children and be all the support they need.
-All children are continually assessed as part of our best practice policy and their progress carefully tracked.
+For some children with complex learning or emotional needs this support may be ongoing; whilst a targeted short intervention may address a learning gap for other children and be all the support they need.
+All children are regularly assessed for achievement, progess and engagement.
 If your child has been identified with SEND (Special Educational Needs or Disabilities), we will place them on the SEND register.
-Your class teacher remains responsible for planning and delivery of appropriate learning opportunities but their progress will be monitored by the Inclusion Manager who when necessary will offer specific assessments, individualised approaches to learning, or access external reources to support the teaching staff.
-The school values your input in planning for children with SEND and you will be included in the process of identification and planning for how best to meet your child's needs.
-Details of how we approach SEND and the answers to most frequently asked questions are included in the SEND Information Report which forms part of our Inclusion Policy.
-This policy also details the local offer and is included below.
+Your class teacher is responsible for planning and delivery of support and appropriate learning opportunities.
+Progress will be monitored by the Assistant Headteacher and SENCO who, when necessary, will complete specific assessments, suggest individualised approaches to learning, or access external resources to support the teacher.
+The school values your input on the needs and strengths of your child to inform planning and ensure their happiness and success.
+Details of our approach to SEND are included in the Inclusion and SEND Information Report Policy, see below.

-Since January 2015 the new SEND code of Practice: 0 to 25 years has been in place, links to the full document and the parental guidance are below with the government guide for parents.
+Since January 2015 the new SEND code of Practice: 0 to 25 years has been in place, links to the full document and updates are included below.
 These are lengthy documents and we would encourage all parents with any concerns to talk to their child's teacher.
-Additional advice can also be sought from the Inclusion manger, Tracey Tee.
+Additional advice can also be sought from the Assistant Headteacher and SENCO, Tracey Tee.

 Every local authority must publish a Local Offer.
 The SEND Local Offer tells you what support is available for children and young people with special educational needs (SEN) and/or disabilities, and their families.
 It should include information about education, health and care provision.
 It should also tell you about training, employment and independent living for young people with special educational needs and/or disabilities.

 The Iask site offers independent support for parents of children with SEND.
 Use the link below to have a look: